getbreathelife/onespan-sign-node/etc/onespan-sign-node.api.md

     //
     // (undocumented)
     sender?: Sender;
-    // Warning: (ae-forgotten-export) The symbol "PackageSettings" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "settings" is marked as @public, but its signature references "PackageSettings" which is marked as @alpha
     //
     // (undocumented)
     settings?: PackageSettings;
-    // Warning: (ae-forgotten-export) The symbol "SignedDocumentDelivery" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "signedDocumentDelivery" is marked as @public, but its signature references "SignedDocumentDelivery" which is marked as @alpha
     //
     // (undocumented)
     signedDocumentDelivery?: SignedDocumentDelivery;
-    // Warning: (ae-forgotten-export) The symbol "PackageStatus" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     status?: PackageStatus;
     // (undocumented)
     timezoneId?: string;
     // (undocumented)
     trashed?: boolean;
-    // Warning: (ae-forgotten-export) The symbol "PackageType" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     type?: PackageType;
     // (undocumented)
     updated?: string;
-    // Warning: (ae-forgotten-export) The symbol "PackageVisibility" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     visibility?: PackageVisibility;
 }